Skip to main content

 The Counter Case

 Hortus opens for lunch Tuesday through Friday from 11:45 am, with Saturday and Sunday brunch starting at 11 am.
 Dinner runs nightly until 11 pm.
 That range of service hours gives you real options depending on what kind of meal you want.
-For a date night or anniversary dinner, the counter seating — if available , is the move.
+For a date night or anniversary dinner, the counter seating — if available, is the move.
 Counter seats at restaurants in this category give you a direct line into the pacing and craft of the kitchen in a way that table seating doesn't.
 You're watching the food come together rather than receiving it as a finished product.
 For a celebration that's about the meal itself rather than the conversation around it, that matters.
 If you're bringing a group and conversation is the priority, a table makes more sense.

 Lunch vs. Dinner

 The weekday lunch window (11:45 am–3 pm) is worth considering seriously for a business meal or a low-pressure anniversary lunch.
 Dinner until 11 pm gives you flexibility on timing, and the later end of that window tends to suit celebrations that want to extend naturally rather than race a kitchen closing.
-If you're visiting for a special occasion and want the room at its leading, aim for an early dinner slot , before the room fills and the noise level climbs.
+If you're visiting for a special occasion and want the room at its finest, aim for an early dinner slot, before the room fills and the noise level climbs.
 For a lighter, more casual outing, weekend brunch (from 11 am Saturday and Sunday) is a practical entry point to the kitchen without committing to a full dinner spend.

 How Hortus Fits the New York Dining Map